Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Numerical exploration of different scenarios

-\end{itemize} Therefore, the release rates decreases only slightly as the parameter $a_i$ increase, and even more slowly when $\mathcal{C}^s = \{1,2,3\}$.
+As said in the beginning of \Cref{combining SIT with mass trapping}, numerical simulations are performed with dispersal coefficients set to $0.02$.

-Fig. \ref{Fig_a_i_1}(a), page \pageref{Fig_a_i_1}, and Fig. \ref{Fig_a_i_2}(a), page \pageref{Fig_a_i_2}, show that the (SIT) treatment duration decreases rapidly as $a_i$ increases and also decreases with respect to $p=1$, $2$, $5$ and $10$.
-However, we notice that the treatment duration curves, for $p=5$ and $p=10$, are very close.
-Thus, the higher the daily release rate, the shorter the treatment duration.
-However, from Figs. \ref{Fig_a_i_1}(b) and \ref{Fig_a_i_2}(b), a higher release rate leads to a higher total number of sterile insects released during the SIT program, except when releases occur in three patches (see Fig.~\ref{Fig_a_i_2}(b)).
-In such case, a counter-intuitive result occurs, as it is $\Lambda=2\Lambda_0^*$ which provides the best result for the total amount of released sterile insects.
+Figures \ref{Fig_a_i_1}(a) and \ref{Fig_a_i_2}(a), page \pageref{Fig_a_i_1}, show that $\timetot$ decreases rapidly as $a_i$ increases in all patches, and also decreases with respect to $p=2$, $5$ $10$ and $30$.
+However, the release duration curves for $p = 5$, $p=10$ and $p=30$ are very close, and thus $\nbtot$ grows dramatically as $p$ increases (see \Cref{Fig_a_i_1}(b) and \Cref{Fig_a_i_2}(b)).
+These observations suggest the existence of a threshold release rate, beyond which further increases provide no practical advantage.
+The best result for $\nbtot$ is obtained for $\Lambda = 2 \Lambda_0^*$.

-As shown earlier, in Tables \ref{Table5}-\ref{Table8}, the daily release rate decreases when more patches are used for the releases.
-However, comparing Fig.~\ref{Fig_a_i_1}(a) and Fig.~\ref{Fig_a_i_2}(a) reveals that the release duration is longer when the releases occur in all three patches than when releases are restricted to a single patch.
-Nevertheless, a comparison of Fig.~\ref{Fig_a_i_1}(b) and Fig.~\ref{Fig_a_i_2}(b) shows that the overall number of sterile insects released during the SIT program is lower when releases occur in all patches.

-We now assume that Patch 2 has a smaller density-dependent mortality rate, with $\mu_{2,2} = 0.0005$.
-As shown in \Cref{Table3}, page \pageref{Table3}, when $\mathcal{C}^s=\{2\}$, the daily release rate remains the same as in the the equal density-dependent mortality rate scenario (\Cref{Table1}, page \pageref{Table1}).
-According to Fig.~\ref{Fig_a_i_22}(a), page \pageref{Fig_a_i_22}, the SIT treatment duration is larger than when all patches have equal density-dependent mortality rates (Fig.~\ref{Fig_a_i_1}(a), page \pageref{Fig_a_i_1}).
-For the total amount, shown in Fig.~\ref{Fig_a_i_22}(b), page \pageref{Fig_a_i_22}, contrary to the equal density-dependent mortality rate scenario, shown in Fig.~\ref{Fig_a_i_1}(b), page \pageref{Fig_a_i_1}, it is for the rate $\Lambda=2\times \Lambda_0^*$ that we obtain the minimal total amount of sterile insects.
-Again, this is a bit counter-intuitive and shows the usefulness of numerical simulations in order to select the best release strategy.

-We now revert to the scenario where all patches have the same density-dependent mortality rate and assume that releases occur in Patch $2$, while mass trapping is applied in the two remaining patches (Fig.~\ref{Fig_a_i_3}, page \pageref{Fig_a_i_3}).
-As seen in \Cref{combining SIT with mass trapping}, the use of mass trapping requires an higher release rate of sterile insects.
-Compared to Fig.~\ref{Fig_a_i_1}(a), page \pageref{Fig_a_i_1}, the release duration is shorter with mass trapping, as the wild insect mortality rate increases, and, thus, the total number of sterile insects released during the SIT program decreases.
-When sterile insect are less susceptible to traps than wild insects, we assume that the mortality is half that of wild insects (Fig.~\ref{Fig_a_i_4}, page \pageref{Fig_a_i_4}).
-The release duration remains similar, but the total number of sterile insects released decreases further compared to the case of equal additional mortalities.